-The EU-HYBNET network members are not passive actors who may only learn and benefit from the project's results and findings done by the consortium members.
-The network members are also active contributors to the project.
-This is to ensure interaction between the project consortium and network members and hence to provide sustainability for the network activities and engagement of the network members to the project.
+The EU-HYBNET network members are not passive actors learning and benefiting from the project's results and findings but also active contributors to the project.
+The network aspires to ensure close interaction between the project consortium and network members and thereby to provide sustainability for the network activities.

-In short, the network members are expected and encouraged to bring their contribution to the project's proceeding by providing valuable comments for project's future proceeding in different EU-HYBNET events, where the network members are invited.
+The network members are expected and encouraged to bring their contribution to the project by providing valuable inputs in different EU-HYBNET events, where the network members are invited.
 In addition, the network members have a possibility to contribute to the project's research activities and in its articulation of solutions to the gaps and needs identified.
-The engagement with the project consortium and network members is to ensure that the project addresses the needs and possible solutions from a wider European security audience to counter hybrid threats.
-The engagement and joint work is to ensure that the network will deliver what is needed and thus the network may achieve sustainability.
+The engagement with the project consortium and network members is to ensure that the project addresses the needs and possible solutions from a wider European security audience.

-The network members contribution to EU-HYBNET project is relevant in the following areas:
+The network members' contribution to EU-HYBNET project is relevant in the following areas:

-• To define and present gaps and needs for pan-European practitioners and other relevant actors' measures to counter hybrid threats.
+- To define gaps and needs for pan-European practitioners and other relevant actors' measures to counter hybrid threats. - To define and offer the most promising solutions, innovations (technical, non-technical) to pan-European practitioners and other relevant actors' measures to counter hybrid threats.

-- To define and offer the most promising solutions, innovations (technical, non-technical) to pan-European practitioners and other relevant actors' measures to counter hybrid threats. - To test and to evaluate technical and non-technical solutions identified to pan-European practitioners and other relevant actors' gaps and needs to counter hybrid threats. - To recommend technical and non-technical solutions identified to pan-European practitioners and other relevant actors' gaps and needs to counter hybrid threats. - Contribute to EU-HYBNET research article writing on the prioritized topics concerning hybrid threats. - To disseminate and exploit EU-HYBNET project results and findings within own organization and work.
+- To test and to evaluate technical and non-technical solutions identified to pan-European practitioners and other relevant actors' gaps and needs to counter hybrid threats. - To recommend technical and non-technical solutions identified to pan-European practitioners and other relevant actors' gaps and needs to counter hybrid threats. - Contribute to EU-HYBNET research article writing on the prioritized topics concerning hybrid threats. - To disseminate and exploit EU-HYBNET project results and findings within own organization and work.